WOLF

-The Gray Wolf is one of the best known species of wolf and it has many subspecies in different colors and habitats.
-More information…
+The Gray Wolf is one of the best known species of wolf.
+But there are other species in existence today.

-There are some wolf species like the Red Wolf which are critically endangered or the Ethiopian Wolf which are endangered.
-More information…
+There are wolf species such as the Red Wolf and the Ethiopian Wolf that are unfortunately endangered.

 Introduction to Wolves